tacolegs2004/movie-goers/README.md

 Visit `localhost:3000` in your browser to start exploring movies.

-## Contributing

-We welcome contributions!
-Please see our contributing guide for details.

 ## License

 This project is licensed under the terms of the MIT license.